MartinPankraz/AzureSAPODataReader/README.md

 7. Test the $metadata api call to verify connectivity from Azure APIM to your SAP backend

 ## Authentication considerations
-- This project leverages code based configuration with AAD leveraging "Microsoft.AspNetCore.Authentication" library.
+- This project leverages code based configuration with AAD leveraging "Microsoft.AspNetCore.Authentication" and "Microsoft.Identity.Web" library.
-- Alternatively you could use the Authentication option of Azure App Service instead to keep the code clean of authentication specifics.
+- In order to speed up and stream line the handling of the different tokens required for SAP Principal Propagation consider adding an additional token cache.
+The MSAL built-in one stores the Azure AD related ones on first login but has no knowledge of the subsequent calls to SAP.
+Moving this token aquisition call logic into APIM deprives you of the capability to caching the tokens due to the stateless nature of the setup.

 ## X-CSRF-Token handling
 SAP OData services are protected by CSRF tokens usually.